siliconhacker/threeJs/README.md

 http://www.threejs.org

 Introduction to 3d development with javascript.  three.js develivers what you need.
+>We are going to cover 3D Theroy, 3D Examples, 3D Game Code Walkthrough

-## Theory
+## Theory TL;DR

-Notice the bug in his 3D user test results
+3D user test results
 *Grandma's Boy:* http://youtu.be/-ltORkYAdVk?t=1m20s

 ###So, What is 3D?